Robustness of chiral edge modes in fractal-like-lattices below two dimensions: A case study: Edge states at the boundary of the Sierpinksi carpet fractal

 \subsection{The Hofstadter model on a Sierpinski carpet}

 In this part, we investigate the generalization of the Hofstadter model to a fractal geometry.
 Some of the results have already been published elsewhere~\cite{Fremling2020}, and we only give a very condensed version here.
 The main results are summarized in Fig.~\ref{fig:Hall_Butterfly} and Fig.~\ref{fig:Hall_Butterfly_Zoom_in}.
+Similar results have also been obtained in Ref.~\onlinecite{Iliasov2019b} using the Kubo-Bastin formula for Hall conductivity.

 Fig.~\ref{fig:Hall_Butterfly} shows the Hall resistivity for a generation 5 fractal at full depth, $G=F$.
 The $x$-axis denotes the flux value per plaquette of the parent square lattice, in units of the flux quantum.
 On the $y$-axis, we show the energy in units of the elementary hopping introduced in Eq.~\eqref{eq:Frac_ham}.
 The color scale shows the dimensionless transverse resistivity $\rho_{xy}$ in units of $h/e^2$.
 Compared to the square lattice, Fig.~\ref{fig:hofstadterphase}, the number of regions with perfect quantization is massively reduced.